A Week in Portugal

 Driving in Portugal

-• Portugal uses tolls, and there are several methods they utilize to collect toll monies.
+- Portugal uses the Via Verde electronic toll collection system.
+There are several methods they utilize to collect toll payments.
 You need to make sure that your rental vehicle is equipped with an RFID unit.
 Click here to go to the Portugal Tolls Website to check the current rules.

 Consider a "City Card" for Lisbon